-We were fortunate to have eleven motivated employees this year.
+We were fortunate to have ten motivated employees this year.
 Our field staff included two experienced watershed field technicians provided through the EDA SPP program.
-Both have multi-year experience with our group and are trained in safety, chainsaw operation, watershed management, and beaver management.
-We also had seven youth workers: two through EDA JFY, one through the Service Canada Summer Jobs Program, one through Mi'kmag Confederation of PEI (Lennox Island Band), and three through TIR.
-Additionally, for three weeks, we had the help of two youth workers provided by ELJ.
+Grant our supervisor has multi-year experience with our group and is trained in safety, chainsaw operation, watershed management, and beaver management.

+We also had seven youth workers: one through EDA JFY, one through the Service Canada Summer Jobs Program, one through Mi'kmag Confederation of PEI (Lennox Island Band), and two through TIR.
+Additionally, we had the help of two youth workers provided by ELJ.
 All of these students made a substantial contribution to our group's work and all had a meaningful summer job experience.

 Our Group Coordinator, Karen Rank, has served as our Watershed Coordinator since 2008 and has led our efforts to realize our mission.
 She has post-secondary training in Integrated Watershed Management (UPEI) and is safety and chain-saw certified.
 Her abilities in overall watershed management are exemplary on PEI.
 Additionally, she is an active Community Councillor and Emergency Operations Team Member with the Lot 11 and Area Community Council.
-She currently sits on the WCF board as a director.
+Currently is serving her second term with the PEI Watershed Alliance as a director.
+In January 2016 she completed a 3 year term on the WCF board as a director.
 Her broad-spectrum community involvement/participation has enabled our group to effectively and appropriately center our mission on community information and engagement.